 If, as a driver, you notice at a pick-up that your rider looks under 18, you can decline the trip and report it to Turvy.
 Refusing or cancelling a trip on this basis will not impact your driver-partner rating.

-Children are also not allowed to use an adult's Turvy Eats account when ordering items.
-All school deliveries should be made through the school reception unless otherwise directed by the school.
+Children are also prohibited from using an adult's Turvy Eats account when ordering items.
+All school deliveries should be made through the reception unless otherwise directed by the school.

 Extra passengers and non-account riders

 When driving with Turvy, no one other than the driver, the requesting rider and the rider's guests should be in the vehicle.
-These guidelines apply unless our local guidelines, terms, or other policies say otherwise.
+These guidelines apply unless our local guidelines, terms, or other policies say otherwise, these guidelines apply.
 When riding with Turvy, the account holder is responsible for the behaviour of their entire party.
 If you request a ride or a delivery for another adult, even if you don't know them, you're held responsible for their behaviour during their trip or delivery.

 For easy pick-up or delivery, the Turvy Platform gives riders and recipients identifying information about drivers and delivery people and their vehicles, including their licence plate number, vehicle make and model, profile picture and name.
 However, inaccurate or outdated information creates confusion among riders and recipients and can diminish their experience using the Turvy Platform.